All Episodes

 Yeah.

-He's I reckon he was born and raised here.
+I reckon he was born and raised here.

 I don't know, obviously.

-Like this is ridiculous.
+Like, this is ridiculous.

 It's like, why?

-Like sorry, why?
+Like, sorry, why?

-You know, why why not?
+You know, why, why not?

-He's like, no, he he thinks this is fundamentally a racist policy, which I think is a fantastic angle of attack that hasn't been used before.
+He's like, no, he thinks this is fundamentally a racist policy, which I think is a fantastic angle of attack that hasn't been used before.

 It's one thing to say we're going to remove illegal migrants, people who have no right to be here.